ggold7046/pytorch/README.md

 ### Python First

 PyTorch is not a Python binding into a monolithic C++ framework.
-It is built to be deeply integrated into Python.
+It is built to be deeply integrated for Python.
 You can use it naturally like you would use [NumPy](https://www.numpy.org/) / [SciPy](https://www.scipy.org/) / [scikit-learn](https://scikit-learn.org) etc.
-You can write your new neural network layers in Python itself, using your favorite libraries and use packages such as [Cython](https://cython.org/) and [Numba](http://numba.pydata.org/).
+You can write your new neural network layers in Python itself, using your favourite libraries and packages such as [Cython](https://cython.org/) and [Numba](http://numba.pydata.org/).
 Our goal is to not reinvent the wheel where appropriate.

 ### Imperative Experiences